tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ### `?31.<7` — Non-existent program area called by `LOOK` or `LINK`

-Our current implementation of U/W FOCAL gives code `?26.07` for this case instead.
+Our current implementation of U/W FOCAL removed those commands in favor of `LIBRARY`, so you can't make this one happen.
+An error in a `LIBRARY` command is most likely to give `?26.07` instead.

 ### Irreproducible Errors